thiagocapuano/waves-documentation/en/technical-details/waves-contracts-language-description/approach-and-capabilities.md

 * Exchange Transaction is checked by transaction sender’s \(Matcher’s\) script account if it’s set.

 Waves also added trader’s script check in Matcher.
 When it receives an order from a smart account, it executes the script for the order.

+### Fee Calculation Rules for trading

+Smart Accounts don’t pay extra 0.004 for Order placements.
+Exchange Transaction’s fee is not increased by +0.004 if any of the accounts is a Smart Account.

 ### Examples